Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Graph-Conditioned Dark-Matter-Deficient Galaxy Probabilities

 Including $p_{\rm attach}$ shifts these to

 respectively.
-Therefore, the inclusion of $p_{\rm attach}$ lowers the $d_G>1$ median and narrows the broadest tail, but a clear excess over the $d_G=1$ bin remains.
+The attachment model therefore lowers the median DMDG fraction in both satellite bins, while preserving the excess incidence and broader graph-to-graph variation in the $d_G>1$ population.

 Figure~\ref{fig:eval_dmdg_violin} compares graph-conditioned fractions with and without the attachment likelihood.
-The median fractions are consistently higher in the $d_G>1$ bins, with broader scatters than the $d_G=1$ bin.
+The median fractions are consistently higher in the $d_G>1$ bins, with broader scatters (in linear scale) than the $d_G=1$ bin.
 This outcome aligns with our physical intuition, where $d_G>1$ halos receive a more complicated tidal environment, in particular, stronger tidal stripping.
 Since the distribution of dark matter is more extended relative to the galaxy, stronger tidal stripping causes larger dark matter mass loss, resulting in more DMDGs.
 The larger scatter quantifies the complexity of the trajectories, which could be explored through trajectory-to-trajectory comparisons.
-We consider only non-empty contributions to the statistics, hence there are 50 points in the $d_G=1$ violins and 30 in the $d_G>1$ ones.
-Our test graphs span more than two orders of magnitude in halo mass, which may introduce a large host mass-dependent scatter.
-To test this, we color-code the graph rank, using darker colors for larger, lower-rank graphs.
-The results show no clear rank dependence in the scatter, suggesting that the $\langle O_{\rm DMDG}\rangle_{G,E}$ variation stems from genuine graph-to-graph diversity in the conditioned satellite histories, rather than host mass.
+We consider 50 graph contributions in the $d_G=1$ bins and 30 in the $d_G>1$ ones.
+In the plotted violins, the visible point counts are 38 and 17 without $p_{\rm attach}$, and 40 and 18 with $p_{\rm attach}$, because the omitted entries have no DMDGs in the corresponding bins.
+Our test graphs span more than two orders of magnitude in halo mass.
+To indicate this variation, we color-code the graph rank in the displayed points, using darker colors for larger, lower-rank graphs.